mahm0ud-hamed/EmbeddedLinux/embeddedLinux/embLinux-notes/init-process/README.md

 * rcS loaction in etc because it is a configuration file
 * :: askfirst :/bin/sh ->ask user to press enter before run kernel

-## how the rcs script run and there is no shell running in this stage ?
+## how the rcs script run and there is no shell running in this stage "booting stage "?
 because the shebang !#/bin/sh
 this indicates that this script is shell script it will run this script as bash script